 Syllabus

-This webpage will serve as the syllabus for the Spring 2025 version of CS 307.
+This webpage will serve as the syllabus for the Spring 2026 version of CS 307.
 Please read it carefully.
-You should become familiar with these policies.
 You should return to the syllabus several times throughout the semester.
-After the start of the semester, this document may continue to be updated, however, any such changes will be announced.
+After the start of the semester, this document may continue to be updated; however, any such changes will be announced.

 Course Name and Number